Anshul619/HLD-System-Designs/src/2_AWSComponents/6_DatabaseServices/AmazonRDSAurora/Readme.md

 - It also automatically backs up data in [Amazon S3](../../7_StorageServices/AmazonS3.md).

 ## Aurora Compute
-You can choose to run one or more Replicas in an [Amazon Aurora DB cluster](../../../1_HLDDesignComponents/0_SystemGlossaries/ServersCluster.md), through [Multi-AZ deployment](https://aws.amazon.com/rds/features/multi-az/).
+- You can choose to run one or more Replicas in an [Amazon Aurora DB cluster](../../../1_HLDDesignComponents/0_SystemGlossaries/ServersCluster.md), through [Multi-AZ deployment](https://aws.amazon.com/rds/features/multi-az/).
 - If the primary instance in the DB cluster fails, RDS automatically promotes an existing Aurora Replica to be the new primary instance and updates the server endpoint so that your application can continue operation with no manual intervention.
-- If no Replicas have been provisioned, RDS will automatically create a new replacement DB instance for you when a failure is detected. (but this might take upto 10 minutes)
+- Note - If no Replicas have been provisioned, RDS will automatically create a new replacement DB instance for you when a failure is detected. (but this might take upto 10 minutes)

 ![img.png](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/AuroraArch001.png)